appernetic/hugo-bootstrap-premium/README.md

 ### Workarounds to bugs that are not solved

 * I couldn't use uibModalInstance.
 Somehow dots is escaped in variables that are between script tags in Hugo compiled html files.
 So it was not possible to pass url's from the config file to the angular app.
+Possible not tested workaround for uib modal is to use: {{ .Site.Params.popover.posturl | safeJS }}
 * I had to use angular-modal-service and couldn't get animation to work.
 So therefore no animations!
 * I could only get $location.absUrl() to work in Angular so I had to do my own function to make the modal to work in the preview (in Appernetic).